wp-plugins/canadian-nutrition-facts-label/readme.txt

 * Fields were added for vitamins A, C, Calcium and Iron
 * The label was made bilingual (English/French)
-* Modified Daily Value (DV) to use Canadian recommendations as per http://healthycanadians.gc.ca/eating-nutrition/label-etiquetage/daily-value-valeur-quotidienne-eng.php
+* Set Daily Value (DV) to use Canadian recommendations as per http://healthycanadians.gc.ca/eating-nutrition/label-etiquetage/daily-value-valeur-quotidienne-eng.php

 == Installation ==